almende/eve/java_agents.md

     System.out.println("result=" + result);

-## Context {#context}
+## State {#state}

-Each agent has a Context available which can be used to persist the agents state.
+Each agent has a State available which can be used to persist the agents state.
-The Context offers an interface which is independent of the platform where the agent is deployed, and is shared amongst all running instances of the agent.
+The State offers an interface which is independent of the platform where the agent is deployed, and is shared amongst all running instances of the agent.
-The Context can be accessed via the method `getContext`, and offers a simple key/value storage.
+The State can be accessed via the method `getState`, and offers a simple key/value storage.

-The Context is meant for storing a limited amount of state parameters, and not as complete database solution.
+The State is meant for storing a limited amount of state parameters, and not as complete database solution.
 For storing large amounts of data, a database natively available to the agents should be used.
 For example when running on Google App Engine, an agent can use the Google Datastore.
 When running on Amazon Elastic Cloud, Amazons SimpleDB or DynamoDB can be used.

-An example of using the context is shown in the following example:
+An example of using the state is shown in the following example:

     public void setUsername(@Name("username") String username) {
-        getContext().put("username", username);
+        getState().put("username", username);
     }

     public String getUsername() {
-        return getContext().get("username");
+        return getState().get("username");
     }

 ## Events {#events}